amichiamine/IntraSphere-V2/replit.md

 - Created integration layer orchestrating all enhanced systems
 - Achieved 100% backend-frontend compatibility
 - Cleaned up project structure, removing redundant documentation
+- **2025-08-08**: Applied identical array protection fixes to both React and PHP versions
+- Created ArrayGuard.php utility for centralized array validation in PHP
+- Fixed "messages.filter is not a function" and "viewConfigs.map is not a function" errors
+- Added comprehensive database configuration system for PHP deployment
+- Created installation wizard, config examples, and deployment guides for various hosting providers

 ## System Architecture